Graphene Terahertz Devices for Sensing and Communication: Introduction

-Due to the gapless Dirac-cone band structure, carriers in graphene exhibit ultrahigh electron mobilities and strong nonlinear response to electromagnetic fields~\cite{Hartmann_2014}.
-Across an extensive spectral range, a myriad of optical phenomena have been explored in graphene to date: excitonic~\cite{excit}, plasmonic~\cite{grigorenko2012graphene}, nonlinearity including second-harmonic~\cite{shg}, third-harmonic~\cite{THG_new_tunable} and high-harmonic generation~\cite{HHG_with_elliptical_New}, Fano resonances~\cite{Fano}, and circular dichroism~\cite{kim_chiral_2016}.
+Due to the gapless Dirac-cone band structure, carriers in graphene exhibit ultrahigh electron mobilities and strong nonlinear response to electromagnetic (EM) fields~\cite{Hartmann_2014}.
+Across an extensive spectral range, a myriad of optical phenomena have been explored in graphene to date: excitonic~\cite{excit}, plasmonic~\cite{grigorenko2012graphene,ni_fundamental_2018}, nonlinearity~\cite{nonlinearReview} including second-harmonic~\cite{shg}, third-harmonic~\cite{THG_new_tunable} and high-harmonic generation~\cite{HHG_with_elliptical_New}, Fano resonances~\cite{Fano}, and circular dichroism~\cite{kim_chiral_2016}.
 In particular, linear gapless bands near the Dirac point allow excitation of charge carriers by low-energy photons, i.e., terahertz (THz) radiation~\cite{Hartmann_2014,nair2008fine,obraztsov2019coherent,zhou2023graphene}.
-The THz frequency range is usually defined as the range between 0.1\,THz and 10\,THz.
-It falls between the microwave and infrared frequency bands, represented by the electronic and photonic regimes, respectively~\cite{liu2021recent,neu2018tutorial, lewis2019review}, and commonly referred to as the ``THz technology gap" due to the limited number of practical technologies for generating and detecting THz radiation~\cite{lewis2019review,pawar2013terahertz}.
-THz waves can penetrate various materials, providing spectral fingerprints that identify molecular structures.
-This unique characteristic renders THz radiation an invaluable tool for various applications, from chemical sensing to medical imaging~\cite{Mittleman:18}.